shaoruu/three-extruded-image/README.md

 - [ ] Fix the above issues
 - [ ] Add more controls to demonstrate the library (such as bevel, which is already supported)
 - [ ] Add tests (?)

----

-> [!NOTE]
-> This library is in serving of [Voxelize](https://github.com/voxelize/voxelize), a fullstack voxel engine.
-Although basic needs is met, there is still some work needed to make it perfect, any PRs are welcomed!